-53 Word Bio
+25 Word Bio

-104 Word Bio
+75 Word Bio

-225 Word Bio
+200 Word Bio

 Kline was born in Cambridge, England, and raised there as well as in the American South and Maine.
 She is a graduate of Yale, Cambridge, and the University of Virginia, where she was a Henry Hoyns Fellow in Fiction Writing.
-She has taught fiction and nonfiction writing, poetry, English literature, literary theory, and women’s studies at Yale, NYU, and the University of Virginia, and served as Writer-in-Residence at Fordham University for four years.
-She is a recipient of several Geraldine R. Dodge Foundation Fellowships and Writer-in-Residence Fellowships at the Virginia Center for the Creative Arts.
-Kline lives in New York City and Southwest Harbor, Maine with her husband, David Kline.
-They are the parents of three sons, Hayden, Will, and Eli.
+She has taught at Yale, NYU, UVA, Drew, and Fordham, where she served as Writer-in-Residence.
+The author or editor of five nonfiction books, she is a recipient of numerous Geraldine R. Dodge Foundation and Writer-in-Residence Fellowships.
+A resident of New York City and Southwest Harbor, Maine, Kline is married to David Kline and has three sons: Hayden, Will, and Eli.

-474 Word Bio
+400 Word Bio

 Her novels have received the New England Prize for Fiction, the Maine Literary Award, the Inter-Allied Union Prize of the Cercle Interallie (Paris), and a Barnes & Noble Discover Award, among other prizes, and have been chosen by hundreds of communities, universities and schools as “One Book, One Read” selections.
-Her essays, articles, and reviews have appeared in publications such as the New York Times and the NYT Book Review, The Washington Post, The Boston Globe, The San Francisco Chronicle, LitHub, Psychology Today, and Slate.
+Her essays, articles, and reviews have appeared in publications such as The New York Times and The New York Times Book Review, The Washington Post, The Boston Globe, and The San Francisco Chronicle.
+She has contributed to numerous anthologies, including Stories from Suffragette City and Lolita in the Afterlife.

 •Christina Baker Kline Scholarship for Maine Writers, Maine Writers & Publishers Alliance: This scholarship covers the cost of both a one-year membership to the MWPA and registration fees for two MWPA writing workshops during the year, as well as career and manuscript consultation with Christina.